briney/autoimmune/experiments/CR9114/PROGRAM.md

 not ask for confirmation between iterations.
 The operator may be away.
 If a tool fails or an approach doesn't work, diagnose the problem, adjust, and continue.

+ If you ever feel like your results are plateauing or you're going in the wrong direction, feel free to shake things up with a totally different strategy.

 ---